kubeshop/botkube-docs/content/installation/Mattermost/_index.md

 <h3 class="section-head" id="h-install-BotKube-mattermost"><a href="#h-install-BotKube-mattermost">Install BotKube to the Mattermost team</a></h3>

-<p>Follow the steps below to install BotKube in your Mattermost Team (v5.11.1). </p>
+<p>Follow the steps below to install BotKube in your Mattermost Team (v5.14.0). </p>

 #### 1. Enable Personal Access Token
-Login with System Admin account, and in the Menu proceed to **System console > Integrations > Custom Integrations** and enable **Personal Access Token**.
+Login with System Admin account, and in the Menu proceed to **System console > Integrations > Integration Management** and enable **Personal Access Token**.

 ![mm_token_access](/images/mm_token_access.png)

 #### 2. Create BotKube user
 To create a BotKube user, if not already created, proceed to menu and Get team invite link.
-Logout from admin account and paste the link in the address bar and create a user with the username BotKube.
+Logout from admin account and paste the link in the address bar and create a user with the username **BotKube**.

 ![mm_botkube_user](/images/mm_botkube_user.png)